jxwleong/jtag-boundary-scan/README.md

   Figure 1.
 JTAG Register from [2.]
 </div>

-Based on Figure 1, Any JTAG devices will have at least 4 I/O pin (TCK, TMS, TDI, TDO) with TRST as optional.
+Based on Figure 1, any JTAG devices will have at least 4 I/O pin (TCK, TMS, TDI, TDO) with TRST as optional.
 For the purpose of this project, only 4 I/O pins were used.

 With so many data lines connected to the device, a controller unit is needed to tell the JTAG device what to do.
 That control unit is named